 The release contained one other tidbit – going forward, "LG's premium 4:3 display smartphones will be rebranded as simply 'Vu'."
 Yes, there will be at least one more Vu, if not more.

 In case you were worried, LG assures customers that current smartphones will not be renamed as a result of the new branding effort.
 Read More

 The LG Optimus Vu, which launched on Verizon as the LG Intuition with Verizon earlier this month, was undoubtedly a strange device.
 Taking a page from Samsung's – ahem – note book, LG created the Vu for the phablet market, but decided to go with a somewhat awkward 4:3 aspect ratio, adding to the device's laundry list of quirks.

 Well, the Korean manufacturer has just officially announced the Vu's successor – the Optimus Vu II.
+While it's a bit surprising to see a follow-up on the Vu this soon, the device looks alright on paper, and offers a few key spec improvements over its older counterpart.
 Read More

 After an exclusive stint in South Korea and Japan, LG's Optimus Vu is about to take various other parts of the world by storm.
 Select countries in Europe, Africa, the Middle East, Asia, and Latin America will be seeing the Vu hit store shelves in September, and I imagine it's going to be pretty hard to miss.
 It's big.
 That's the joke.

 LG's press release says the Vu "blurs the line" between phones and tablets for a "truly unique experience."
 I'll certainly buy that.
 Having used it in early prototype form myself back at MWC, I was baffled at how LG could go about justifying a smartphone like this, and I don't mean one with a 5" screen, but one that has a 4:3 display aspect ratio to go with it.
 Read More